Chenab River: Course

+Present course

 The river is formed by the confluence of two rivers, Chandra and Bhaga, at Tandi, 8 km southwest of Keylong, in the Lahaul and Spiti district of the Indian state of Himachal Pradesh.

-The Bhaga river originates from Surya taal lake, which is situated a few kilometers west of the Bara-lacha la pass in Himachal Pradesh.
-The Chandra river originates from glaciers east of the same pass (near Chandra Taal).
+The Bhaga River originates from Surya taal lake, which is situated a few kilometers west of the Bara-lacha la pass in Himachal Pradesh.
+The Chandra River originates from glaciers east of the same pass (near Chandra Taal).
 This pass also acts as a water-divide between these two rivers.
 The Chandra river transverses 115 km while the Bhaga river transverses 60 km through narrow gorges before their confluence at Tandi.

-The Chandra-Bhaga then flows through the Chamba district in Himachal Pradesh before entering the Jammu division of Jammu and Kashmir, where it flows through the Kishtwar, Doda, Ramban, Reasi and Jammu districts.
-It enters Pakistan and flows through the Punjab province before emptying into the Sutlej, forming the Panjnad river.
+The Chandra-Bhaga then flows through the pangi valley of Chamba district in Himachal Pradesh before entering the Jammu division of Jammu and Kashmir, where it flows through the Kishtwar, Doda, Ramban, Reasi and Jammu districts.
+It enters Pakistan and flows through the Punjab province before emptying into the Sutlej, forming the Panjnad River.

+Historical course

+Historically, the Chenab River used to flow east of Multan prior to 1245, after which the Beas River occupied its old bed that went by Dipalpur.
+The Jhelum, Chenab, and Ravi rivers met in the northeastern direction of Multan, then flowing east together until they met the Beas River near Uchh in the southern direction of Multan.
+However, by 1397 the flow of the Chenab River shifted so that it flows west of Multan.

 History

 The river was known to Indians in the Vedic period.
-In 325 BCE, Alexander the Great allegedly founded the town of Alexandria on the Indus (present day Uch Sharif or Mithankot or Chacharan in Pakistan) at the confluence of the Indus and the combined streams of Punjab rivers (currently known as the Panjnad River).
+In 325 BCE, Alexander the Great allegedly founded the town of Alexandria on the Indus (present-day Uch Sharif or Mithankot or Chacharan in Pakistan) at the confluence of the Indus and the combined streams of Punjab rivers (currently known as the Panjnad River).
+Arrian, in the Anabasis of Alexander, quotes the eyewitness Ptolemy Lagides as writing that the river was 2 mi wide where Alexander crossed it.

+The Battle of Chenab was fought between Sikhs and Afghans on the bank of the river.

 Dams

 The river has rich power generation potential in India.
 There are many dams built, under construction or proposed to be built on the Chenab for the purpose of hydroelectric power generation in the country, including:

-All of these are "run-of-the-river" projects as per the Indus Water Treaty of 1960.
+All of these are "run-of-the-river" projects as per the Indus Waters Treaty of 1960.
 The Treaty allocates the waters of Chenab to Pakistan.
-India can use its water for domestic and agricultural uses or for "non-consumptive" uses such as hydro power.
+India can use its water for domestic and agricultural uses or for "non-consumptive" uses such as hydropower.
 India is entitled to store up to 1.2 e6acre-ft of water in its projects.
 The three projects completed as of 2011, Salal, Baglihar and Dul Hasti, have a combined storage capacity of 260 e3acre-ft.

 Pakistan has four headworks on the Chenab: